Skip To Content

 • Grades 9,10,11,12

-Recommended Prerequisite: Successful completion of Algebra 1 This project-based course focuses on how electronics affects our lives and also on our dependence upon its constant development.
+Prerequisite: Successful completion of Algebra 1.
+This project-based course focuses on how electronics affects our lives and also on our dependence upon its constant development.
 Electricity drives all of the modern technology that we use at home and in school.
-Students will gain a better understanding of how electricity…
+Students will gain a better understanding of how electricity and…

 Add Course 918